donotjs/donot-cache-redis/README.md

     server.listen(8000);

 > Remark.
-It does not make sense to use caching without one or more engine plug-ins - as only engine's output is cached.
+It does not make sense to use caching without one or more engine plug-ins - as only an engine's output is cached.
 See [donot](https://github.com/donotjs/donot) for available engine plug-ins.

 # License